aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/your-first-aspose-cells-application-hello-world/_index.md

 To create the Hello World application using Aspose.Cells API:

 1. Create an instance of the [**Workbook**](https://reference.aspose.com/cells/java/com.aspose.cells/workbook) class.
-1. Apply the license:
+2. Apply the license:
-   1. If you have purchased a license, then use the license in your application to get access to Aspose.Cells' full functionality
+   1. If you have purchased a license, then use the license in your application to get access to Aspose.Cells' full functionality.
-   1. If you are using the evaluation version of the component (if you're using Aspose.Cells without a license), skip this step.
+   2. If you are using the evaluation version of the component (if you're using Aspose.Cells without a license), skip this step.
-1. Create a new Microsoft Excel file, or open an existing file in which you want to add/update some text.
+3. Create a new Microsoft Excel file, or open an existing file in which you want to add/update some text.
-1. Access any cell of a worksheet in the Microsoft Excel file.
+4. Access any cell of a worksheet in the Microsoft Excel file.
-1. Insert the words **Hello World!** into a cell accessed.
+5. Insert the words **Hello World!** into the accessed cell.
-1. Generate the modified Microsoft Excel file.
+6. Generate the modified Microsoft Excel file.

 The examples below demonstrate the above steps.